6 Vehicles Recovered After Arrest of Lafayette Man - NewsBreak

 Lafayette Man Charged With Attempted Murder in Shooting of Juvenile

-LAFAYETTE, La.
-(KPEL News) - 21-year-old Keiontre Thomas of Lafayette now sits in the Lafayette Parish Correctional Center after he was arrested for the October shooting of a juvenile victim.
-Lafayette Police say the young victim is still alive so Thomas is currently being charged with Attempted First Degree Murder...
+21-year-old Keiontre Thomas of Lafayette now sits in the Lafayette Parish Correctional Center after he was arrested for the October shooting of a juvenile victim.

 brproud.com